Table of Contents

 Sezary syndrome is an aggressive form of CTCL that will present with rapid symptoms of generalized edematous skin, lymphadenopathy, generalized alopecia, and hyperkeratosis of palms and plantar surface of the foot.
 In some patients, it can present with ectropion of the eyelids and hepatosplenomegaly.
 It comprises 5% of all CTCL presentations.

 Diagnosis is made by analyzing the Sezary cell count (cerebriform specific cellular morphology).
 Immune cell phenotypic expression changes with increased CD4 to CD8 ratio and a loss of CD markers 2, 3, 4, and 5.
-In advance disease, a chest X-ray and CT may be indicated for further spread of the disease.
+In advanced disease, a chest X-ray and CT may be indicated for further spread of the disease.